 We propose a generic and simple as possible architecture for DAOs.
 We deliberately remove all unnecessary features and complexity in order to provide a flexible and strong building block.
 Our building block represents a milestone within the evolution of actual DAO realisations: it is the first to achieve hyper decentralisation.
-Our minimal function decomposition leads to the following three arcitectual principles, the minimal functionality a DAO handling activity should have and the accompanying components which should be implemented.
+Our minimal function decomposition leads to the following three architectual principles, the minimal functionality a DAO handling activity should have and the accompanying components which should be implemented.
+An overview of this decomposition can be found in Figure 1.